xbcsmith/c6e/README.md

 ## Build an rpm

+These instructions are for conary-2.5.5 we can update it after machine is assimilated.

-Use rpmdevtools to create your rpmbuild tree
+Use rpmdevtools to create your rpmbuild tree.

 `rpmdev-setuptree`